alexnederlof/Jasper-report-maven-plugin/README.md

 This maven compiles Jasper files to the target directory.

+# 👋 This plugin is up for adoption
+I've not used this plugin myself in years, so I'd like to hand this project over to people who actually use it.
+If you are interested, please open an issue to reach me. - Alex

 Motivation
 ----------
 The original jasperreports-maven-plugin from org.codehaus.mojo was a bit slow.
 This plugin is 10x faster.
 I tested it with 52 reports which took 48 seconds with the original plugin and only 4.7 seconds with this plugin.